fommil/fpmortals/manuscript/complete.md

 do not need to be consistent with each other: in fact they often produce the reverse of each other.

-The simplest thing to do with `Foldable` is to use the `identity` function, the natural sum of the monoidal elements, giving us `fold` (and left/right variants to allow choosing specific performance criteria):
+The simplest thing to do with `foldMap` is to use the `identity` function, giving `fold` (the natural sum of the monoidal elements), with left/right variants to allow choosing based on performance
+criteria:

 {lang="text"}
 ~~~~~~~~